Being more eco-friendly as a parent

-Living responsibly: a much more than topical subject!
+Living responsibly: a much more topical subject!

-5. Give up toxic cleaning products.
+Give up toxic cleaning products

 Yes, these powerful cleaners can make cleaning faster and more convenient.
-But the bad news - for your health and for the planet - is that they release harsh chemicals into the atmosphere.
-But rather than giving up on these products, just replace them with non-toxic cleaners.
-Consider using vinegar diluted in 25% water to clean windows and mirrors, for example, and try baking soda to scour your oven, bathtub and sinks.
+But the bad news – for your health and for the planet – is that they release harsh chemicals into the atmosphere.
+But rather than giving up on these products, simply replace them with non-toxic cleaners.
+Consider using vinegar diluted in 25% water to clean windows and mirrors, for example, and try baking soda to scrub your oven, bathtub, and sinks.
 You can also try plant-based cleaning products, especially on floors, where little ones crawl and are more likely to ingest chemical residue.
 Save paper by using reusable cloths to get rid of dirt.

-6. Proper use of water and energy.
+Good use of water and energy

 -